Fernanda Santos

-Fernanda Santos (born 1973) is a Brazilian-American writer, journalism professor and contributing columnist for The Washington Post living in Phoenix, Arizona.
+Fernanda Santos (born 1973) is a Brazilian-American writer, journalism professor and contributing columnist for The Washington Post living in New York.
+In April 2024, she was announced as the managing editor of the news site The 19th.

 She is one of three writers of the musical ¡Americano!, which opened Off Broadway in the spring of 2022.
 Her first book, "The Fire Line: The Story of the Granite Mountain Hotshots," won the Western Writers of America 2017 Spur Award for Best First Nonfiction Book and was one of two finalists in the Contemporary Nonfiction category.

 Biography

 Santos was born in Brazil and immigrated to the United States at the age of 24.
 She received a master's degree in journalism from Boston University.
-Her husband, Mike Saucier, died of pancreatic cancer on Nov.
-1, 2017, at the age of 46.
+Her husband, Mike Saucier, died of pancreatic cancer on November 1, 2017, at the age of 46.
 She has a daughter, Flora.

 Career

 Santos has written in English and Portuguese, for newspapers and magazines in the United States and Brazil.
 She was the first Brazilian to work as a staff writer for The New York Times, where she worked for 12 years, most recently as its Phoenix Bureau chief.
 She joined the faculty of the Walter Cronkite School of Journalism and Mass Communication at Arizona State University on August 16, 2017 as a Southwest Borderlands Initiative professor of practice.
 She is a board member at the Arizona Latino Media Association and The Sauce Foundation, a 501c(3) created in the memory of her husband to raise money for pancreatic cancer research and journalism scholarships for first-generation college students.
 In her TEDx talk, "Hot Shot Teamwork," she talks about the nature of teams and the illusion of working alone.
 She is part of the creative team behind "!Americano!", a musical based on the real-life story of an undocumented immigrant from Arizona that will open at Phoenix Theater in January 2020.